Virtual psychologist: the best virtual therapy online of 2020.

 Research has shown that seeing a virtual psychologist is just as effective as having traditional face-to-face therapy.
 Virtual therapy also comes with added benefits such as there being no need to travel or to book time off from other commitments such as work, along with being more flexible.

 What is virtual online therapy?

-Virtual therapy can be seen as the provision of remote mental health services usually by a secure video and audio platform, such as Skype.
-Virtual therapy may also be commonly referred to as other names such as online counselling, cyber counselling, online therapy, and e-therapy.
+Virtual therapy can be seen as the provision of remote mental health services usually by a secure video chat and audio platform, such as Skype.
+Virtual online therapy may also be commonly referred to as other names such as online counselling, cyber counselling, online therapy, and e-therapy.
 Professionals who offer virtual therapy often include psychologists, counsellors, psychiatrists, family therapists and social workers.

 Before deciding on if virtual psychology is right for you, it is important to consider your needs.
 Only you know if this type of therapy is the right fit for you and there is no one-size-fits-all approach for accessing mental health support.
-Although virtual therapy has many benefits, if you have severe mental health issues then a more hands-on approach may be more beneficial.
+Although virtual online therapy has many benefits, if you have severe mental health issues then a more hands-on approach may be more beneficial.
 If this is the case, then it may not be the best option for you.
 Furthermore, it is usually helpful for you to have access to a local support network in the case of an emergency or a crisis.
 This could be your GP, another professional, a friend, or a family member.

 Virtual therapy services and how they can help

 With an estimated one in four adults in the UK experiencing mental health issues and a significant decrease in qualified mental health professionals, virtual psychology services play an important role in supporting individuals with mental health concerns.

 People of all ages in a wide range of situations can access virtual therapy technology.
-Depending on which professional you decide to see, virtual therapy services such as Psychologyhelp, can offer you a range of support including psychological assessments and treatment, risk assessments and Mental Health Act assessments.
+Depending on which professional you decide to see, virtual therapy services such as Psychologyhelp, can offer you a range of support including psychological assessments and treatment, risk assessments and Mental Health Plan Act assessments.